enira/cockpit-smb-plugin/README.md

 ```

 ## Manual install
 Create the Cockpit plugin folder and download the code.
-For older versions (< version 196), I recommend the automatic install as this fixes a small user inteface glitch.
+The manual install only works with the last tested version of Project Cockpit.
+The automatic install script will figure out if you are running a previous version and which files to apply.
 ```
 sudo mkdir /usr/share/cockpit/smb